nixworks/public/news/2009/11/4/index.md

 ##### China
 ### [ China approves a Disney theme park in Shanghai after a decade of negotiations. ](/news/2009/11/4/china-approves-a-disney-theme-park-in-shanghai-after-a-decade-of-negotiations.md)
-_Context: theme park, Disney, China, Shanghai_
+_Context: theme park, Shanghai, Disney, China_

 ##### Australia
 ### [ Australia and New Zealand expel Fiji's top diplomats in response to the decision of the Government of Prime Minister Frank Bainimarama to expel senior Australian and New Zealand diplomats from Fiji. ](/news/2009/11/4/australia-and-new-zealand-expel-fiji-s-top-diplomats-in-response-to-the-decision-of-the-government-of-prime-minister-frank-bainimarama-to-e.md)
-_Context: Voreqe Bainimarama, Prime Minister, New Zealand, Fiji, Australia_
+_Context: Australia, Fiji, Voreqe Bainimarama, Prime Minister, New Zealand_

 ##### Huwei
 ### [ A fire at a warehouse in Huwei Yunlin County, Taiwan, destroys between 400 and 500 historic puppets. ](/news/2009/11/4/a-fire-at-a-warehouse-in-huwei-yunlin-county-taiwan-destroys-between-400-and-500-historic-puppets.md)